PowerMops/powermops-site/src/routes/pmops/index.md

 2018-12-29: iMops 2.22 distribution was revised.
 (Previous distribution seemed broken)

-2017-7-10: iMops 2.21 released \-- Interruption into \"Echo during Load\" by Space key was made possible.
+2017-7-10: iMops 2.21 released \-- Interruption into "Echo during Load" by Space key was made possible.
 Some bugs were fixed [Download Page](http://sourceforge.net/projects/powermops/files/iMops/)

 2016-11-12: iMops 2.2 released \-- A maintenance release but now iMops is a developer-signed application.
 [Download Page](http://sourceforge.net/projects/powermops/files/iMops/)

 2016-05-05: iMops 2.11 released \-- A maintenance release.
 Few bugs were fixed.
-Details are in a file \"What's new\".
+Details are in a file "What's new".
 [Download Page](http://sourceforge.net/projects/powermops/files/iMops/)

 2015-08-01: iMops 2.1 released \-- some bugs have been fixed and new STRING+ class source file included.
 [Download Page](http://sourceforge.net/projects/powermops/files/iMops/)